 In addition to the alarm inputs, this dome will activate an alarm output if an alarm input is triggered.
-There are two connections for the alarm output, a common and either a normally open or a normally closed connection.
+There are two connections for the alarm output, a common and a normally open connection.
 Again this is a 0 volt switch and could be used for example to close a circuit to an audible alarm, lighting or other warning devices.
 Ensure that the switch line does not carry any voltage.
-Again this switch remains activated until the input alarm/s have been cleared/reset.
+Again this switch remains activated until the input alarm/s has been cleared/reset.